iJKTen/react-countdown-timer/README.md

 It gives you the ability to start, pause, and reset the countdown timer.

-TimerAction is used to manage the timer, for example, start, pause, and reset the timer.
+TimerAction is used to manage the timer, for example: start, pause, and reset the timer.

-TimerState has all the possible states the timer can be in, for example, idle, running, paused, and end.
+TimerState has all the possible states the timer can be in, for example: idle, running, paused, and end.

 ## To Do
 1. Clean up the if condition logic in useEffect